harvesthill/reddit-wiki-archive/steroids/trestolone.md

 * As a short-ester Acetate, it needs to be run every day (ED) at minimum, and *twice a day* for enhanced stability.
 MENT doesn't bind to SHBG, so it's fully metabolized in no time flat.

-* Start with it at *Cruise* (400–700mcg).
+* Start with it at *Cruise* (~1-2mg).
+Note any effects.

-* Ease into it at 1-2 mg/day.
-Note any results.

-* Try a week or more at 5 mg/day.
+* Try a week or so at 5 mg/day.
 Again pay close attention to any mental or physical changes.
 How's your sleep, mood, appetite?
 Many users experience heretofore unheard-of physique and strength gains, and record-shattering PR (1RM) lifts, even at this low dose regime.

-* If you're interested in dosing higher, take a week or two at 5mg, or *slowly* work your way to 10mg.
+* If you're interested in dosing higher, take a week or two at 5mg, or work your way to 10mg.
 Closely keep track of any changes along the way.

-* If well-tolerated, the daily dose can be taken to 25mg.
-Splitting it into multiple injections reduces any potential sides.
+* If well-tolerated, the daily dose can be taken to 25mg, splitting it into multiple injections to reduce potential sides.
 There's no rush.
-Note the incidence of sides increases with higher doses.

 * If you're ambitious, you can go to 50, 75—even 100mg.
 It's little-explored at these levels, and safety studies haven't yet been conducted here, so you're in uncharted terrain.

 * Many users experience massive gains in physique and *lifetime PRs* on as little as 5–10mg per day.
 Why not keep the doses low, keep your wallet intact, and save the megadoses for later?
 There's *no need to rush* into anything higher.
 The compound will likely be an essential staple in your stack for decades to come.

-* In taking it slowly, you'll find your sweet spot, save your wallet, and simultaneously *guarantee* the absence of adverse side effects.
+In taking it slowly, you'll find your sweet spot, save your wallet, and simultaneously *guarantee* the absence of adverse side effects.

 * When finished, just drop back down to a cruise (400–700 micrograms per day) or “enhanced cruise” (2–5mg).
 MENT is intended to serve as a prostate-safe and healthy replacement for TRT—so it's not necessary to completely come off of it.